theshieldslab/theshieldslab.github.io/_pages/about.md

 # Recent News
 ---
 ### September 2024
 Rob was given the Arkansas Biosciences Insitute New Investigator Award for 2024.
-Many thanks to the ABI and Dr. Bobby McGehee\
+Many thanks to the ABI and Dr. Bobby McGehee.\
 <img src='/images/ABI2024.jpeg' width="60%" height="60%">

 ### September 2024